dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 The `message` returned from the GraphQL stream can have 3 different types that need to be handled in our code:

-* `error`: This is an error return by the stream.
+* `error`: This is an error returned by the stream.
 We simply store it in our state.
 * `data`: This contains the transition state tracker payload.
-We create a `newTransition` object and store in our transitions array.
+We create a `newTransition` object and store that in our transitions array.
 * `complete`: This message occurs when the stream is closed.
 We update our stream state.

 {{< tabs "fetch-transaction-func-handler">}}
 {{< tab-code title="src/App.js" filename="./tutorials/ethereum/track_tx/App.js" range="128:164" >}}
 {{< /tabs >}}

-## 8. Render function
+## 8. Render Function

 Build the `render` method for this component.
 It will include an input for the transaction hash, and handles the different possible states of our component.